paigeweber13/language-quickstart/README.md

 - Incorporates web requests, I/O
 - will likely require an external package, providing an opportunity to learn about the package ecosystem

+# Other fun problems
+These could be added in the future
+- Sieve of Eratosthenes
+- More sorting algorithms
+- Binary Search Tree